Dysfunctional Family Circus: End of Galcik's DFC

 In September 1999, Galcik received a warning letter from King Features Syndicate (publishers of The Family Circus), citing copyright violations on the site.
 Despite the support of the site's fans, Galcik complied after a phone conversation with Keane.
 In his closing statement, Galcik said while he believed that Dysfunctional Family Circus could be defended as a work of interactive parody, he had developed a grudging respect for the long and continual effort by Bil Keane.
 Galcik noted that Keane was both polite and gracious in his request for the strip to end, pointing out that the characters being parodied were based on Keane's own family.
 Keane also agreed to allow Galcik to continue the strip for an additional week in order to reach strip No. 500.
 The captions for the 500th and final strip were completed in November 1999.
 Despite King Features' wishes, archives of the series have repeatedly appeared in various sites around the web.

-SpinnWebe continued to run "It's A Dysfunctional Life" (later renamed "A1-AAA AmeriCaptions"), which was similar to the Dysfunctional Family Circus, but used viewer-submitted photographs instead of Family Circus cartoons.
+After DFC ended, SpinnWebe continued to run "It's A Dysfunctional Life" (later renamed "A1-AAA AmeriCaptions"), which applied the Dysfunctional Family Circus's parody-by-captions concept to viewer-submitted photographs instead of to the cartoons.